Mange/tydra/README.md

 # individually if they so wish.
 global:
   layout: columns # Render entries in columns
-  color: red # Show shortcut letter in red
+  shortcut_color: red # Show shortcut letter in red
 pages:
   # tydra always start on the "root" page by default:
   root: